ThiPauli/de_cicd_iac_demo/README.md

 - Validate DAG integrity regarding ID, tags and checking import errors using Pytest.
 ### Integration Tests
 - Use Pytest and Pydantic to validate API responses against expected data schemas.

+## Documentation
+The dbt project documentation provides an overview of the project's resources such as models, tests, and metrics.
+It includes metadata and lineage information to help you understand the latest production state of the data pipeline.
+The documentation is deployed on GitHub Pages using GitHub Actions with `deploy_dbt_docs.yml` and is available at: [dbt Project Documentation](https://thipauli.github.io/de_cicd_iac_demo/)